-· "Crab cavities" for tilting the beams
+• "Crab cavities" for tilting the beams

 The particles circulate in the LHC in distinct packages, called bunches.
-Each bunch is about 30cm long.
+Each bunch is about 30 cm long.
 This innovative superconducting equipment will give the particle bunches a transverse momentum before they meet, enlarging the overlap area of the two bunches and thus increasing the probability of collisions.
-A total of sixteen crab cavities will be installed on both side of each of the ATLAS and CMS experiments.
+A total of sixteen crab cavities will be installed next to the ATLAS and CMS experiments.